streamingfast/firehose-docs/references/faq.md

 ## **Is Firehose made by The Graph?**

-Firehose was created by StreamingFast working as a core developer with The Graph Foundation.&#x20;
+Firehose was created by StreamingFast working as a core developer with The Graph Foundation.

 ## **Can I use Firehose for production deployments?**